Home / Hubzone-Program-Registration

 The business must be certified by the SBA as a HUBZone small business.

-Learn About the (HUBZone) Certification
+Learn About the HUBZone Certification

 Work with the Experts

-Here at Federal Filing, we specialize in simplifying and streamlining the HUBZone certification process.
 From the initial application to ongoing compliance and recertification, we ensure that your applications are accurate and complete, reducing the risk of delays or rejections.
-With our help, your business can leverage the benefits of the HUBZone program without unnecessary stress or delays.

 HUBZone-certified businesses receive several benefits, including eligibility for set-aside and sole-source contracts, a 10% price evaluation preference in full and open contract competitions, and access to specialized assistance from SBA procurement and business development experts.